nataliemichelsen/Project-1/README.md

 All team members contributed in their best way:
 Ahmed was a killer with the JS and was able to code out the majority of our JS outline as well as our overall design/layout.
 He was able to quickly debug the massive amount of errors we encountered through the use of one of our API's.
 Natalie handled Materialize and the CSS outline, and then greatly assisted with the JS and HTML after the outlines were established.
 She also hosted the project on GitHub, oversaw the production of the project, and wrote the presentation slides.
-Collin had the idea for the project and it was becuase of this that we were able to stay completely on-track for the entirety of the project.
+Collin had the idea for the topic and it was becuase of this that we were able to stay completely on-track for the entirety of the project.
 He blasted out of the gate by setting up our HTML outline and that enabled Ahmed and Natalie to do what they needed on JS and CSS.

 Throughout the project some things needed to be adjusted slightly so other elements would work properly.
 All team members "jumped into action" and made these adjustments when and where ever necessary.
 After the outlines were done, each team member had the freedom to code where they wanted if they saw something that needed to be done.